Knirkende/pipeline_utils/README.md

 # pipeline_utils

-Utilities for automated initialiasation and deployment of small web applications.
+Utilities for automated initialisation and deployment of small web applications.